Check Engine Light Services In Waldorf, MD

 If you are driving down the road and the light pops on, it does not mean you need to pull over and call a tow truck immediately, but it does mean you need to get the car checked out as soon as possible.
 You do not want to ignore a check engine light, or you could face major repairs down the road.

-When your check engine light is on, bring your car to J.J.’s Auto Service Center to receive a FREE Check Engine Light Code Reading.
-We’ll use our engine diagnostic computer to pull the codes, then explain the findings and give you a written report.
+When your check engine light is on, bring your car to J.J.'s Auto Service Center.
+We'll use our engine diagnostic computer to pull the codes, perform the diagnostics and then explain the findings and give you a written report.

 These are some of the common codes that are seen on many vehicles: